-"Strong Customer Authentication" or ("SCA") has the meaning given to it in IAC Code Set Volume 7 (Card Not Present Code), clause 2.1.2.
+"Strong Customer Authentication" or ("SCA") has the meaning given to it in Amended effective 1.01.20 IAC Code Set Volume 7 (Card Not Present Code), clause 2.1.2.

 "Tamper-responsive SCM" means a Security Control Module that when operated in its intended manner and environment, will cause the immediate and automatic erasure of all keys and other secret data and all useful residues of such data when subjected to any feasible attack.
 A Tamper-responsive SCM must comply with the requirements of IAC Code Set Volume 4 (Device Requirements and Cryptographic Management).